straightdave/presley/README.md

 ```

 >you can stop listening loop by hitting 'Ctrl-C' in PowerShell session.
-But currently you have to wait for the next request catch to stop the listening loop.
+But currently you have to wait for the next request catch to stop the listening loop since http listening blocks.
 It will get improved (hopefully) in the short future.